Application Deadline: April 30, 2021

 - Exceptional academic ability and achievement, based on high school transcripts, cumulative GPA and SAT/ACT scores.

-- Demonstrate significant financial need as determined by the NAIS School & Student Services application.
+- Demonstrate significant financial need as determined by the 2021-2022 FAFSA Student Aid Report.

 - Participate in two or more music-related activities on a regular basis (e.g., individual lessons, partner lessons, repertoire classes, small or large ensembles, music theory and composition, public performances, etc.).
 Musical activities outside of Third Street are accepted, as long as one of the activities is conducted at Third Street.

 - Contribute positively as a member of their community as evidenced by three letters of recommendation from teachers, coaches, guidance counselors, mentors, employers, etc.